Christopher J. Williams is Chairman, CEO and founder of The Williams Capital Group, L.P. and Williams Capital

-Mr. Williams serves on the Board of Directors for Caesars Entertainment Corporation and Cox Enterprises, Inc. He is Chairman of the Board of Overseers at the Tuck School of Business at Dartmouth College, and serves on the Board of Trustees of The Mount Sinai Medical Center, Lincoln Center for the Performing Arts and Teachers College at Columbia.
-He is also an active board member of Partnership for New York City and BritishAmerican Business.
-Mr. Williams serves as a member of The Executive Leadership Council and also previously served as a Director for Wal-Mart Stores, Inc. for 10 years.
+Mr. Williams serves on the Board of Directors for Caesars Entertainment Corporation and Cox Enterprises, Inc. He is Chairman of the Board of Overseers at the Tuck School of Business at Dartmouth College and serves on the Board of Trustees of The Mount Sinai Medical Center, Lincoln Center for the Performing Arts and Teachers College at Columbia.
+He is also an active board member of Partnership for New York City, BritishAmerican Business and serves as a member of The Executive Leadership Council.
+Mr. Williams previously served as a Director for Wal-Mart Stores, Inc. for 10 years.

 Christopher Williams holds a Master of Business Administration from the Tuck School of Business at Dartmouth College and a Bachelor of Architecture from Howard University.